apache/kvrocks/README.md

 ### Supported platforms

-* Linux distributions
+* Linux
-  * CentOS
-  * Ubuntu
-  * and most other distros
 * macOS

 ##  Namespace

 Namespace is used to isolate data between users.
-Unlike all the Redis databases can be visited by `requirepass`, we use one token per namespace. `requirepass` is regraded as admin token, and only admin token allows to access the namespace command, as well as some commands like `config`, `slaveof`, `bgsave`, etc..
+Unlike all the Redis databases can be visited by `requirepass`, we use one token per namespace. `requirepass` is regraded as admin token, and only admin token allows to access the namespace command, as well as some commands like `config`, `slaveof`, `bgsave`, etc. See the [Namespace](https://kvrocks.apache.org/docs/namespace) page for more details.

 ```
 # add token